MarcusZeal/mystara-isle-canon/content/Sessions/Session 2.md

 As the conversation progresses, Krag will clarify his role within the tribe and explain the goblin concept of leadership.

+“Are you the goblin leader here?”

+- Oh hohohoho - No. No, I am not Chieftan.
+I am Krag.
+We goblins only have one chieftan.
+To Have many chieftains would be not-goblin.

+When its time to go…

 **Krag Rock-Biter Dialogue**:
 - "I should clarify, I am not the Chieftain.
 We goblins believe that tribes have only a single Chieftain.
 To have more than one would be considered 'not-goblin.'
-Our Chieftain is wise and strong, guiding us in all we do.
+- Our Chieftain is wise and strong, guiding us in all we do.
 He's deeper in the cave system.
-I'll take you to him."
+I'll take you to him when you’re ready.
+For now, feel free to take a look around."

 #### Transition to the Next Part